mysto/python-fpe/README.md

 The django.utils.baseconv module supports base 62 and could be used to increase the radix range.

 The cryptographic library used is [PyCryptodome](https://pypi.org/project/pycryptodome/) for AES encryption.
 FF3 uses a single-block with an IV of 0, which is effectively ECB mode.
-AES is also the only block cipher function which matches the requirement of the FF3 spec.
+AES ECB is the only block cipher function which matches the requirement of the FF3 spec.

 The domain size was revised in FF3-1 to radix<sup>minLen</sup> >= 1,000,000 and is represented by the constant `DOMAIN_MIN` in `ff3.py`.
 FF3-1 is in draft status and updated 56-bit test vectors are not yet available.